 1. Get at least one planner…

 …and use it.
-I feel like I needed to throw in the “and use it” part because I've bought a ton of planners because I either thought they were pretty or I was on a “I'm going to get organized right now” kick and failed to use them.
-My current Erin Condren Life Planner is the third Erin Condren planner I've had and it's the only planner I've been able to be consistent with using.
-Aesthetics are important to me and I love the look of their planners.
+I feel like I needed to throw in the “and use it” part because I’ve bought a ton of planners because I either thought they were pretty or I was on a “I’m going to get organized right now” kick and failed to use them.
+I need to find some Pinteresty perfect way to repurpose old planners that I wrote in for one month and then dumped because I have a lot of those.

-I have a planner I use exclusively for my blog and business and another that I use for personal and family things.
+I’ll let you know how I like them.
+I use two planners, one for my business and one for personal and family things.
 Sometimes they overlap and I write personal things in my business planner and vice/versa, but having something separate works for me.
-I love the spaces in the planner to make lists and to write myself reminders.
-I also use a separate Erin Condren notebook that coordinates with my planner but I like the space my planner has to write down goals and “gotta do's” for the month.
+I also like having a notebook that compliments or coordinate with my planner to make lists and set goals.

 2. Make lists…